 3. Last mile network quality detection before joining a channel

-onLastmileQuality changed the detection from a fixed bitrate to the bitrate set by the customer in
+onLastmileQuality callback changes the detection from a fixed bitrate to the bitrate set by the customer in the

-setVideoProfile to improve data accuracy.
-When the network condition is unknown, this callback function is still triggered at two-second intervals.
+setVideoProfile method to improve data accuracy.
+When the network condition is unknown, the SDK triggers this callback once every two seconds.

 4. Audio quality enhancement

-- Occasional screen display abnormalities when a large number of the audience join as the host in the live-broadcast channel.
+- Occasional screen display abnormalities when a large number of audience members join as the host in a live-broadcast channel.

-- Fixed occasional CDN streaming abnormalities when some app switches to run in the background during a live-broadcast.
+- Fixes occasional CDN streaming abnormalities when some app switches to run in the background during a live broadcast.

-In v2.1.3, Agora has updated the bitrate values of the
+In v2.1.3, Agora updates the bitrate values of the

-setVideoProfile method in the live-broadcast mode.
+setVideoProfile method in the Live-broadcast profile.
 The bitrate values in v2.1.3 stay consistent with those in v2.0.

-Occasional recording failures on some phones when the user leaves the channel and turns on the built-in recording device.
+Occasional recording failures on some phones when a user leaves a channel and turns on the built-in recording device.

-Improved the performance of screen sharing by shortening the time interval between which users switch from screen sharing to a normal communication or live-broadcast mode.
+Improves the performance of screen sharing by shortening the time interval between which users switch from screen sharing to the normal Communication or Live-broadcast profile.

-If you upgraded the SDK to v2.1.2 from a previous version, the live-broadcast video quality will be better than the communication video quality in the same resolutions, resulting in the live broadcasts using more bandwidth.
+If you upgrade the SDK to v2.1.2 from a previous version, the live-broadcast video quality is better than the communication video quality in the same resolutions, resulting in the live broadcasts using more bandwidth.

 setVideoProfile method to enable users to manually set the resolution, frame rate, and bitrate of the video.